Introduction

 Socrates: an ISP is just one kind of network, usually selling access to their network, but more importantly to the rest of the Internet, via their router

-Socrates: this is how the chain in tracert output is formed
+Socrates: this is how the chain in tracert

 Glaucon: you could use a ham radio’s server as an “ISP” if you wanted